-- The Gateway must be set to the IP address of the Wireless Router - The DNS should be set to the address provided by your ISP.
+- The Gateway must be set to the IP address of the Wireless Broadband router - The DNS should be set to the address provided by your ISP.

-If your LAN has a Router, the LAN Administrator must reconfigure the Router itself.
-Refer to Chapter 8 - Advanced Setup for details.
+If your LAN has a Broadband router, the .AN Administrator must re-configure the Broadband Duter itself.
+Refer to Chapter 8 - Advanced Setup for letails.